Further information in relation to the Australian Combustible Cladding Class Actions

 PE core cladding is often used for the purposes of aesthetics to act as a cover for part or all of the external walls of a building.
 The principal issue with the use of PE core cladding on buildings is that the polyethylene core is highly combustible.

 The safety risk associated with the use of PE core cladding in buildings, especially multi-storey buildings is now well known.
 A number of fires around the world have drawn attention to this issue.
 Two such devastating examples are the Lacrosse building fire in Melbourne on 25 November 2014, and more recently and poignantly the Grenfell Tower fire in London on 14 June 2017.

-How to participate in the Alucobond Combustible Cladding Class Action or any possible future combustible cladding class actions
+How to participate in the Alucobond PE and Plus Cladding Class Action or any possible future combustible cladding class actions

 Important Note – No Obligations by registration